Bradleycampbell00/code-refactor/README.md

 # code-refactor

 I grouped all benefit calsses into one to save space on the css.
-I did the same with the middle ssections and named them sub-sections.
+I did the same with the middle sections and named them sub-sections.
+Fixed navbar.

 Updated both README and added comments to the css and html files.